 Junior Graphic Designer

 A junior graphic designer is an entry-level position for someone new to the industry or company.
-They might be recruited after their internship period ends or just recently graduated from design school.
+The company recruit these designers after their internship ends or just recently graduated from design school.
 With 0 to 2 years of experience, many junior graphic designers still need guidance from their supervisors.

 As they build their portfolios, these employees who fill this position can be considered junior for up to 2 years.
 However, it is not always necessary for everyone to go through this step to become a graphic designer.

 Senior graphic designers typically have 3 – 5 years of working experience.
 They’re responsible for leading the graphic design team as well as creating the big picture for the company’s visual campaigns.